nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ### Mounting
-Nue allows you to define multiple components on a single file with a `.htm` or `.nue` extension.
-After being saved you can mount components on your Markdown files.
+Nue allows you to define multiple components in a single file with a `.htm` or `.nue` extension.
+After being saved you can mount components in your Markdown files.
 For example:

 ```
 [image-gallery]